Ariadne Campbell scoffed.

 “I don’t know what else you want from me.”

 His eyes went wide, “What?
 Why?”

 “An explanation for my CV would be appreciated.”

 “I said get out.”

-“You ever wonder if you can’t get into the big galas because you aren’t talented or if its just because you’re a bitch?
+“You ever wonder if you can’t get into the big galas because you aren’t talented or if its just because you’re a unbearable bitch?
 Food for thought.
 Have fun with the rest of your life.”

-She was expecting a infuriated slam but he closed the door gently behind him.
+She was expecting an infuriated slam but he closed the door gently behind him.
 As his feet clattered down the old tenement hallway Ariadne moved to where he’d stood before the counter, as if to envelope his afterimage.
 Some indeterminable amount of time clocked away into nothing before she inhaled deeply and poured herself another shot of brew, sipping the golden drops in quick, nervous gulps, cursing her former employee in her mind.
 You never really cared about my work.
 You probably only cared about me because of money.
 Maybe you wanted to fuck me.
-Well now I’ve fucked you.
+Well, now I’ve fucked you.
 Bastard.